Johnson's background meant he struggled to meet the race report request - ExBulletin

 Ms Badenoch thanked the commissioner in the foreword to the government’s response and said the report delivered a compelling message: as a country we have come a long way, but we can go further.

-Responding to claims reported in The House, a spokesman for Mr Johnson said: This is a misunderstanding.
+Responding to claims reported in The House, a spokesperson for Mr Johnson said: This is a misunderstanding.
 It has been suggested that as Prime Minister, Mr Johnson will present the report himself.

 He correctly declined to do so because the report was independent of the government.